• Gaming

 That being said, it’s still a good way for you to take an early look at what you can expect when the feature launches in Microsoft Flight Simulator 2024 in terms of responsiveness and sense of speed.

 Of course, since I was testing a VR headset, I had to pick a thrill ride.
-The whole simulator was available (meaning that it wasn’t simply a limited demo), and I selected the A-10 Thunderbolt II attack aircraft for a flight into the Grand Canyon.
+The whole simulator was available (meaning that it wasn’t simply a limited demo), with all the options you have on a normal screen, and I selected the A-10 Thunderbolt II attack aircraft for a flight into the Grand Canyon.

 I have to say that I was impressed by the responsiveness and fluidity of the implementation.
 While compromises are certainly necessary to make the simulator run on a virtual reality headset driven by a $700 console, the detail of the visuals held well, and the framerate was certainly fluid enough to provide a good experience.